Characterising SJT reducibility: Benign cost functions

-It would seem that~$\seq{V_y}\sN y$, $h$ and~$\seq{U_x^-}\sN x$ are provided by the recursion theorem in a straightforward way.
+\begin{benignclaim}[Number $o$ and trace~$\seq{U_x^-}\sN x$] During the construction, we have a number~$o$ and an oracle-c.e.\ trace~$\seq{U_x^-}\sN x$ such that for all $n>o$, for all $x\in I_n\cup J_n$, \begin{itemize} \item for all~$Y$, $|U_x^Y|\le n$; and \item If $\Phi^A(x)$ is defined, then $\Phi^A(x)\in U_x^B$. \end{itemize} \end{benignclaim} It would seem that~$\seq{V_y}\sN y$, $h$ and~$\seq{U_x^-}\sN x$ are provided by the recursion theorem in a straightforward way.
 However, we note that $h$ depends on the index of~$\Psi$, and that in general, the assumption $A\SJR B$ does not allow us to uniformly, given an order function~$k$, obtain a $k$-bounded trace of $J^A$ (using a universal trace we can obtain such a trace but which may omit tracing finitely many values of $\Phi^A$, which will amount to the same thing as we do here).
 We do the following.

 We start with a c.e.\ trace of $J^B$, bounded by some order function $\tilde h$.
 For each~$e$, let $h^e(y) = \tilde h(e,y)$.
 Assuming that $J^Y(e,y) = \Phi_e^Y(y)$ for all~$Y$, $e$ and~$y$, this gives us, uniformly in~$e$, the index of a c.e.\ trace~$\seq{V_y^e}\sN y$ of $\Psi_e^B$ bounded by~$h^e$.